-Experienced California Wrongful Termination Attorney Ready To Help You
+Experienced San Diego Wrongful Termination Attorney Ready To Help You

-Also Serving Solana Beach and Representing Clients Across California, Including LA County, Palm Springs, Indio, Lancaster, San Diego, and More
+Also Serving Solana Beach and Representing Clients Across California, Including LA County, Palm Springs, Indio, Lancaster, and More

 Have you been the victim of employment discrimination wrongful termination?
-California wrongful termination lawyer John W. Dalton has fought to get victims of wrongful termination the compensation they deserve for over 25 years.
+San Diego County wrongful termination lawyer John W. Dalton has fought to get victims of wrongful termination the compensation they deserve for over 25 years.
 John’s Solana Beach, California-based law practice is plaintiff-focused, helping victims like you file wrongful termination claims and achieve the results you need to be made whole.

-When filing a wrongful termination lawsuit, you need a California wrongful termination attorney who is ready and willing to go to trial for you.
+When filing a wrongful termination lawsuit, you need a San Diego wrongful termination attorney who is ready and willing to go to trial for you.
 John is an experienced trial lawyer who has secured some of the largest verdicts in employment law cases in the State of California.

 A Record of Success

-When choosing a California wrongful discharge attorney, you want to hire a lawyer with a winning history.
+When choosing an attorney, you want to hire one with a winning history.
 John Dalton’s record at trial speaks for itself.
 John has secured trial verdicts for his clients totaling tens of millions of dollars.
 Several of John’s cases have even been featured in the national news including Primetime Live with Chris Wallace and NOW on PBS (Is Your Daughter Safe at Work?).

 Your Rights as a California Employee